THE DRAIN DETECTIVE

 ALWAYS INCLUDED

-Every job: HD camera, timestamped findings, depth tracking on every defect, same-day digital case file, and a phone call from Chris if there's anything that needs talking through.
+Every job: HD camera, timestamped findings, same-day digital case file, and a phone call from Chris if there's anything that needs talking through.

 WHAT WE DON'T DO